Rinnegatamante/ff4_vita/README.md

 - TheFloW for the .so loader which is the core mechanism used for this port.
 - frangarcj for FF3_Vita on which this port is heavily based off.
 - Darth Bellic for the Livearea assets.
+- Samilop "Cimmerian" Iter for testing the game.